 Blasting explosives user licence

-The blasting explosives user licence allows you to purchase, possess, use, dispose and if approved, store explosives and/or security sensitive dangerous substances, as well as store them if authorised.
+The blasting explosives user licence authorises you to purchase, use and dispose of explosives and/or security sensitive dangerous substances, as well as store them if authorised.

 To be eligible for this licence you must: